San Jose Grizzlies

-The San Jose Grizzlies were a professional indoor soccer team based in San Jose, California.
+The San Jose Grizzlies were a professional indoor soccer team based in San Jose, California, United States.
 The team was founded on November 24, 1993, and played in the Continental Indoor Soccer League (CISL).
 After playing in the 1994 and 1995 CISL seasons, the Grizzlies folded in February 1996.
 The team played at San Jose Arena, which they shared with the San Jose Sharks, and had an average attendance of 3,712 across both seasons.